 Most players who use the thumb to play or mute the 6th string (low E) have the guitar neck low (parallel to the floor).
 Due to the position, their finger-movements are limited.
 So they compensate by using the thumb.
-While not ideal, this is preferable to torqueing the wrist to extreme angles to play a bar chord.
+While not ideal, this is preferable to torquing the wrist to extreme angles to play a bar chord.

-The “wrap over” thumb method is sometimes used in classical guitar music to move across the neck.
-However, it’s rare and only in special circumstances.
+Musicians sometimes use the “wrap-over” thumb method in classical guitar music to move across the neck.
+However, it’s rare and only required in special circumstances.
 It’s usually more efficient and comfortable to bar with the index finger.

 A Man Hunting Elephants Does Not Stop to Throw Stones at Birds.

-Not that I condone hunting elephants (or limit elephant-hunting to men only), but this old African proverb gets it right: focus on the big picture, and keep your eye on the prize.
+Not to condone hunting elephants (or limit elephant-hunting to men only), but this old African proverb gets it right: focus on the big picture, and keep your eye on the prize.
 Classical guitar lessons require a great deal of patience and determination.

 Spend a few minutes now to notice and understand the basics of classical guitar thumb movements.
+Apply the lessons here.
 Note how the thumbs stay straight and move from the big knuckles by the wrist.
 “Red flag” any active bending at the tip joint.
 Keep the left thumb behind the fingers.

 Focus on the big picture, and keep your eye on the prize.

 Once you’re comfortable with these positions, move along.
-Focus your energy on the basics of right-hand technique, and efficient left-hand technique.
+Focus your energy on the basics of right hand techniques and efficient left hand techniques to improve your repertoire.
 Spend your time ingraining the fundamental movements that make up 95% of what we do on guitar.

 When you take on a piece of music that demands more of your thumbs, you can dedicate more time and attention to classical guitar thumb techniques.
-Until then, focus on the basics.
+Until then, focus on the basics!